Ahmad-Alaziz/Solar-Flare-Detection-AI/README.md

 creating an optimal model, we decided to write a function that creates a random model based on random variables.
-The idea behind that is that we would create a large number of random models, test them, and then save the model with the highest accuracy for future use:
+The idea behind that is that we would create a large number of random models, test them, and then save the model with the highest accuracy for future use:<br/>
 ![alt text](https://github.com/Ahmad-Alaziz/Solar-Flare-Detection-AI/blob/main/Report-Media/12.PNG)

 As you can see, we first create a list of 4 random integers and 1 random